seborama/pcloud-sdk/fuse/README.md

 The drive can be mounted via the tests and it can be "walked" through.

-Files contents cannot be read just yet.

-No write operations are supported
+No write operations are supported for now.

 ## Change log

+2024-Apr-23 - Added support to read file contents.

 2024-Apr-22 - The pCloud drive can listed entirely. `ls` on the root of the mount will list directories and files contained in the root of the pCloud drive.